-• Screen employees for symptoms of respiratory illness.
+Screen employees for symptoms of respiratory illness.
 Send home employees who have symptoms (i.e. fever, cough).
-Fond du Lac County residents experiencing COVID-19 symptoms, should call (844) 225-0147 to determine next steps for testing.
+Fond du Lac County residents experiencing COVID-19 symptoms, including fever, cough, and shortness of breath, should call (844) 225-0147 to determine next steps for testing.
 Non-county residents should contact their local health dept. for testing information.

-Separate sick employees.
+Separate sick employees:

-Employees who appear to have symptoms (i.e., fever, cough, or shortness of breath) upon arrival at work or who become sick during the day should immediately be separated from others and sent home.
+• Employees who appear to have symptoms (i.e., fever, cough, or shortness of breath) upon arrival at work or who become sick during the day should immediately be separated from others and sent home.
 If an employee is confirmed to have COVID-19 infection, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).